soabase/soabase-web/README.md

 | validLanguageCodes | empty | Used to limit which language codes are accepted |

 The `DefaultRequestLanguageFactory` adds a servlet filter that looks for the configured queryParameterName on every request.
 If found, the language cookie is set.

+The `RequestLanguage` interface is used to return the language code for a request.
+The `DefaultRequestLanguageFactory` returns the value of the cookie or the default.